charizzo/ale_ebc/README.md

 1. Python bindings
 2. Allow user to specify json object through constructor if they'd prefer to specify it on CL
+3. Add more error checking logic to json initialization (logic errors or lack of necessary dependent parameters)